Copyright © 2015 - 17 euexit.com. All rights reserved.

 There are other problems which are also directly attributable to the current Labour politicians.
 In 2007, Labour signed the Lisbon Treaty (Ratified in 2009) and thereby surrendered Britain’s sovereignty to the EU (Article 1-10); agreed to devolving Britain into regional Provinces of a Federal EU State to be administered by appointed EU governors (Article A8 - (1 to 4)); agreed to the formation of, and participation in, a European Army (Article I-40(3)); agreed to EU Law taking primacy over UK law (Article I-6); agreed to taking Britain into the Euro by 2020 (Article I-8), and a whole raft of other terms and conditions which effectively leave Britain impotent in Europe and in the rest of the world.
 None of these terms and conditions were agreed when Britain entered into trading in a tariff free Europe – they were introduced through stealth and deception by Labour in 2007.
 The Europe Minister at the time, Caroline Flint, admitted that she had not even read the Lisbon Treaty documents.

-New Labour, subsequently reincarnated as the current Labour Party and the ubiquitous EU, are responsible for Britain's food banks, low wages, zero-hours contracts, high rents, housing shortages, the NHS funding crisis and increasing inequality; since none of these would have occurred, or have been so acute, had the current Labour politicians acted prudently and responsibly, and not put the country into debt, then left a note stating simply "Sorry there is no money left".
+New Labour, subsequently reincarnated as the old Labour Party and the ubiquitous EU, are responsible for Britain's food banks, low wages, zero-hours contracts, high rents, housing shortages, the NHS funding crisis and increasing inequality, poor quality education; since none of these would have occurred, or have been so acute, had the Labour politicians acted prudently and responsibly, and not put the country into debt, then left a note stating simply "Sorry there is no money left".

 Interestingly, Blair has been given a new role in Europe which is directly linked to stamping out criticism of migration, and is seeking to bring in EU wide legislation to suppress free speech - So the Labour Party, by proxy, continues to act for the EU against the interests of Britain and widen their interference in EU migration into Britain; and into Europe more generally.
-These criticisms also apply to other agents of the EU; the Liberal Democrats and the SNP.
+These criticisms also apply to other agents of the EU; the Liberal Democrats, Green, Plaid Cyrmu etc., and the SNP.